WWsiyang/CodeWords-1/W4/readme.md

 ## Week 4 Summary

+# A

+1.How to introduce typography to your Javascript sketch. - the preload() and the loadFont(), a 2.How to do spinning

+# B

 What Is [*Aspect Ratio*](https://nofilmschool.com/Aspect-Ratio-Examples-For-Filmmakers)?

 The aspect ratio of an image describes the width and height.
 It's usually written as two numbers separated by a colon, as in 16:9.
 It can also be written with an “x” between the numbers.
 Like 3x4.